Edinburgh Teaching Award (EdTA)

-To complete a level of the award you would complete a submission which demonstrates your achievement against the relevant descriptor from the UK Professional Standards Framework.
-The UK Professional Standards Framework (UKPSF) is a national framework for comprehensively recognising and benchmarking teaching and learning support roles within Higher Education.
+To gain an Edinburgh Teaching Award at any category, you will prepare a submission that demonstrates your achievement against the relevant descriptor from the Professional Standards Framework 2023 (PSF2023).
+The PSF2023 is a framework for comprehensively recognising and benchmarking teaching and learning support roles within Higher Education.

 Participation in the EdTA (Edinburgh Teaching Award) involves engaging in continuing professional development designed to give you rich opportunities to reflect on teaching and assessment practices in ways that are meaningful and relevant for your particular role and career stage.